SpenceKonde/megaTinyCore/megaavr/extras/Ref_Timers.md

 # PWM and Timers on modern AVRs and their usage in this core
 This document is divided into two sections.
 The first one simply describes the available timers, and what they are capable of (by "simply describes" I don't claim to have made a simple description, only that the purpose is simple. and that is to describe the timers).
 The second section describes how they are used by this core in particular.
 The first section is shared by DxCore and megaTinyCore.
 The second contains many sections specific to one core or another.

-## Background: The Timers on the tinyAVR parts
+## Background: The Timers on the modern AVR parts
-This applies to the tinyAVR 0/1/2-series, megaAVR 0-series, and AVR DA, DB and DD-series, and likely other future modern AVRs.
+This applies to the tinyAVR 0/1/2-series, megaAVR 0-series, and AVR DA, DB and upcoming DD and EA-series, and likely all future AVRs.
 There are very few differences between the implementations on the different families.

 ### TCA0 - Type A 16-bit Timer with 3/6 PWM channels
 This timer is the crown jewel of the modern AVR devices, as far as timers go.
 It can be operated in two very different modes.
 The default mode on startup is "Normal" or `SINGLE` mode - it acts as a single 16-bit timer with 3 output compare channels.
 It can count in either direction, and can also be used as an event counter (ie, effectively "clocked" off the event), is capable of counting up or down, generating PWM in single and dual slope modes, and has 7-output prescaler.
 For most use cases, a TCA in SINGLE mode is on the same level as the classic avr 16-bit Timers, only with more outputs (especially for 8-bit PWM) - the newly added features aren't ones that are particularly relevant for Arduino users.
 In this mode, TCA0 can generate events or interrupts on compare match for each channel (independently), as well as on an overflow.